-Two Peachtree Street, NW • 1st Floor • Atlanta, Georgia 30303-3142 • Telephone: 404-463-2507 • Fax: 770-359-5473
+Two Peachtree Street, NW ● 1st Floor ● Atlanta, Georgia 30303-3142 ● Telephone: 404-463-2507 ● Fax: 770-359-5473

-·H·D·D I, 1 1 11 Last Name First Nam e Middle e Initial Social Security No. Height Weight Eye color Hair Color Date of Birth Sex Race Street Address City State Zip attest that I have not been co Barrier Record Data (Attachr provided to me).
-1 0 I also attest that: I am not currently on Record Data (Attachm First Offende r for a crime lis ted on Barrier 2.
-I am not awaiting final disposition on charges for any crime referenced on the Barrier Record Data (Attachment D); 3.
-I do not knowingly have an outstanding warrant for any crime referenced on the 4.
-I do not have a finding g of guilty but n ent D); Barrier Record Data (A. I do not have a finding
+I. Last Name First Name Middle Initial Weight Social Security No. Height Hair Color Eye color Date of Birth Sex Race City Street Address State Zip

-- 5. I do not have a finding of guilty with intellectual disability (GWID) for any crime referenced on the Barrier Record Data (Attachment D); and - 6.
+- 1. I am not currently on probation as a First Offender for a crime listed on Barrier Record Data (Attachment D); - 2.
+I am not awaiting final disposition on charges for any crime referenced on the Barrier Record Data (Attachment D); - 3.
+I do not knowingly have an outstanding warrant for any crime referenced on the Barrier Record Data (Attachment D); - 4.
+I do not have a finding of guilty but mentally ill (GBMI) for any crime referenced on the Barrier Record Data (Attachment D); - 5.
+I do not have a finding of guilty with intellectual disability (GWID) for any crime referenced on the Barrier Record Data (Attachment D); and - 6.
 I do not have a finding of not guilty by reason of insanity (NGRI) for any crime referenced on the Barrier Record Data (Attachment D). - 7.
 I do not have any convictions within the last 12 months.